Skip to main content

 • Additional credits may be earned with optional coursework as part of ATHTR 812.
 These electives are structured to provide experiences that enrich and expand knowledge to help prepare students for choosing and succeeding in the professional practice setting or advanced training program of their choice.
 Experiences may be modeled to gain additional practical opportunities beyond the minimum requirements.
 Obtaining skills through teaching and/or research settings are also available to become a clinician-educator or clinician-scientist.

-• In addition to athletic training courses, students frequent offerings in the College of Medicine’s Department of Public Health Sciences and College of Nursing.
-These inter-professional education occasions provide opportunities to interact with programs and activities based at the Penn State Health Milton S. Hershey Medical Center and its University Park Regional Campus.
+• In addition to athletic training courses, students attend an offering in the Department of Public Health Sciences.
+They also engage in cross-curricular learning activities with students, faculty, and staff from the College of Medicine, College of Nursing, and College of Science.
+These inter-professional education occasions provide opportunities to interact with people and programs that link to the Penn State Health Milton S. Hershey Medical Center and the University's life sciences.

 • Students complete the first year through the summer session of the second year at University Park campus.
 In-person learning is predominant in this period with limited instances of remote and mixed-mode formats.